Week01

 - macOS - I’m using macOS because it can use both desktop application and Unix application.

-- VSCode - When I think about Markdown editor that has version control system capability, I remember VSCode.
-The earlier option is CotEditor - a text editor I’m usually using, git command and GitKraken.
+- Visual Studio Code - The earlier option was CotEditor - a text editor I’m usually using, and GitKraken.
 But I canceled this plan since I need to apply for subscription if I want to handle private repository with GitKraken.
+When I think about Markdown editor that has version control system capability, I remember VSCode.

 To access FabCloud GitLab¶